-- Contacting a lender to receive a pre-approval for a Private Education Loan - Submit Private Loan Certification Request to the school Financial Aid office
+- Contacting a lender to receive a pre-approval for a Private Education Loan - Complete the 2025-26 Private Loan Certification Request form that can be found on the Financial Aid Forms page.

 Green River College's official Federal Direct Loan Program policies are available online.